connorlockman/connorlockman.github.io/_pages/projects.md

 comments: true
 ---

-This is my blog page.
+This is my projects page.

 {% for post in site.posts %}
   {% include archive-single.html %}